theonize/Currier/Gloss/Genesis/Genesis 3.md

 # Genesis 3

-1) why wasn't Eve startled or unsettled by the nachash?
+1) Why wasn't Eve startled or unsettled by the nachash?
+  ...probably because it was not unknown to her, maybe because she had confidence in some measure of Godly protection ...NK$ is a title, much like S+N and diabolos
+  YRVM ~ shrewdness, craftiness; not an inherently negative trait We are called the be shrewd by Jesus: [Matthew 10:16]() The serpent twists the command:
+    "any"~ NK$ is twisting the command of God

+2) Adam had added to God's command when he gave it Eve: "or touch it"; ...thus making it more difficult and more likely to be challenged

-3) God did not actually prohibit touching the tree.
+3) God did not actually prohibit touching the tree; Adam & Eve added this prohibition.
   This kind of extrapolation was to become a typical Jewish perogative.
   ...we should avoid adding our own interpretive conclusions to Scripture.
   ...this doubtful dismissal of God's word is the preeminent human failure

-5) the elohim - plural, the divine council
-	{Ps 8:5} {Heb 2:7}
+4) An outright lie- it is his nature to contradict God NK$ plants a seed of doubt, the human acts on it- in ways far grander than the initial temptation

+6) She perceived some benefits of the fruit, but they didn't have the foresight to see the actual outcome "her husband, who was with her"- Adam observed the interaction with NK$ and was silent!
+Eve was deceived, Adam was guilty.
+  - this is why the immaculate conception of Jesus is important: He does not inherit Adamic guilt, he is of the seed of the woman alone

+7) "eyes...were opened" is a euphemism; might it also be literal? i.e. a physiological change which removed some protection from them some traditions speak of Adam&Eve being "clothed in light" which may allude to a condition of graceful protection they were in
+  Nakedness then becomes unacceptable to them...contrast to [Gen 2:25]()

+8) Yahweh Elohim, name explicitly
+  "at the time of the evening breeze"

 9) God called Adam ~ any doubt who was responsible?